joshbrew/MagicWorker/README.md

 It's gonna take a while to fully document this thing

-> Note: The frontend must be built after Webpacking the library because *Webpack allows for modules to be imported in the worker scope without breaking*
+> Note: The frontend must be built after Webpacking the library because *Webpack allows for modules to be imported in the worker scope without breaking* To webpack.
+Download this repo and extract it, run `npm install`.
+After editing the library, from the main folder use `npm run build` to create the webpacked file which can be used in a browser without build tools.

 Example: